PopularPioneering/popularpioneering.github.io/_snippets/boilerplates-for-fin.md

 description: Handy boilerplates with some common setup and configuration functions to bring your graphics and network cards online
 ---

 Here's a simple boilerplate that allows your script to run safely and gives you some useful ways to inject your logic.
 The Init function is called when the script first runs (you could perform additional setup functions from here).
-Once `Init()` has resolved `Update()` is called ensuring your script will run indefinitely. **Please note**, lowering the value passed to `event.pull()` is not recommended for performance reasons.
+Once `Init()` has resolved `Update()` is called ensuring your script will run indefinitely. **Please note**, lowering the value passed to `event.pull()` can degrade performance and is not advised.

 ```lua
 function Init()